ഒരു മുത്തശ്ശിയും കൊച്ചുമകനും തമ്മിലുള്ള ബന്ധത്തിൻ്റെ കഥയാണ് “മുത്തശ്ശിയുടെകൂടെയൊരു നീണ്ടയാത്ര.”

 As the bus moved off, Granny looked eagerly out of the window.
 She could see many things that she hadn’t seen for a long time – distant villages, people working in the fields, milkmen on the road, two dogs rushing along beside the bus, monkeys in the trees, and, most wonderful of all, a rainbow in the sky.
 She couldn’t see perfectly, of course, but she was very pleased with the improvement.

-Mani watched for a time and listened to her excited chatter.
+Mani watched her for a while and listened to her excited chatter.
 Then his head began to nod.
 It dropped against Granny’s shoulder, and remained there, comfortably supported.
 The bus swerved and jolted along the winding mountain road – but Mani was fast asleep.